 Another Way to Gain Financial Literacy

 Another way to help with your financial literacy is to use an account where you have insight into your spending and saving.
-SoFi Money® is a cash management account where you can spend, save, and earn all in one place.
+SoFi Checking and Savings® is a checking and savings account where you can spend, save, and earn all in one place.

 You can keep an eye on your spending with the weekly spend dashboard within the SoFi app.
-On top of that, SoFi Money gives you the ability to create different vaults within your account to save for different spending goals, like a travel fund or an emergency fund.
+On top of that, SoFi Checking and Savings gives you the ability to create different vaults within your account to save for different spending goals, like a travel fund or an emergency fund.

-It’s fast and easy to sign up for SoFi Money.
+It’s fast and easy to sign up for SoFi Checking and Savings.
 In fact, you can sign up in just 60 seconds.
 You can manage your mobile transfers and photo check deposits by your mobile device, and send money to anyone you need, right from your app.
-And, when you send funds to other SoFi Money holders, they’ll receive them instantly.
+And, when you send funds to other SoFi Checking and Savings holders, they’ll receive them instantly.